vikinghug/vikingcli/README.md

 vikingcli
 =========

 Small cli utility to maintain your Viking repositories.
+This will clone all of the repositories into your WildStar addon directory (%APPDATA%/NCSOFT/WildStar/Addons).

 Install
 =======